English Church Architecture.

-Although this church (seen above from the south) displays many of the standard Perpendicular elements one encounters time and again in Devon, it is a more interesting building than some because most of the surviving building is earlier, its historical development seems reasonably clear or is at least open to a fair attempt at interpretation, and the admittedly rough stonework has not been marred by a much more unpleasant rendering in cement or plaster, as is the case, for example, at Malborough to the south.
+Although this church displays many of the standard Perpendicular elements one encounters time and again in Devon, it is a more interesting building than some because most of the surviving building is earlier, its historical development seems reasonably clear, and the admittedly rough stonework has not been marred by a much more unpleasant rendering in cement or plaster, as is the case, for example, at Malborough, some five miles to the south.
 The older parts of the church are constructed of grey sandstones and siltstones while the Perpendicular work has been largely executed in granite.
-The roofs are of slate.

-Contrary to what is usually the best procedure, it is more revealing to begin an examination of St. Michael & All Angels' inside, where the building plan is immediately clear and where the Perpendicular and pre-Perpendicular work can more easily be distinguished.
-The church today consists of a chancel with independently-gabled chapels of equal length, a four-bay nave with a N. transept and an independently-gabled S. aisle, and a W. tower flanked to the south by a porch, which presents itself to the world as a western continuation of the aisle.
-An examination of the arches thrown up by these constituent parts within, shows the chancel arch, the arches from the chancel, N. transept and S. aisle to the chapels, and the arches from the nave to the N. transept and the easternmost bay of the S. aisle, to be stylistically very similar, formed of semi-octagonal responds supporting double-flat-chamfered arches above.
-This is a basic Early English form, implying the thirteenth century church had transepts and chancel chapels but, as yet, no aisle to the nave.
-However, there are some differences to be seen even amongst this work for the arch from the chancel to the N. chapel is taller than its southern counterpart, suggesting it is not exactly contemporary, and the chancel arch, which more nearly matches the N. chapel arch in height, has capitals at two levels which, to heap speculation on speculation, might possibly imply it was originally intended to spring from the lower level when the chancel and S. transept were first built together, but that with the decision to add a N. chapel also, and to make it taller, it was thought better to raise the height of the chancel arch correspondingly.
-Subsequently, the E. respond of the aisle arcade and the S. respond of the chancel arch were cut through to provide a squint from the (former) S. transept (shown left), and the N. respond of the chancel arch was severely mutilated higher up to create an exit for the former rood stair.
+Contrary to what is usually the better procedure, it is more revealing to begin an examination of St. Michael & All Angels' church inside the building, where its plan is immediately clear and where the Perpendicular and pre-Perpendicular work can be distinguished more easily.
+The church today consists of a one-bay chancel with independently-gabled chapels of equal length, a four-bay nave with a N. transept and an independently-gabled S. aisle, and a W. tower flanked to the south by a porch, which appears externally as a western continuation of the aisle.
+(Note that the photograph at the top of the page, taken from the south, shows the S. aisle and S. chapel.
+The nave and chancel, which are aligned with the W. tower, lie behind.)
+An examination of the arches thrown up by these constituent parts, shows all the internal arches from the transept eastwards, to both the north and south, are stylistically very similar, formed of semi-octagonal responds supporting double-flat-chamfered arches.
+This is a basic Early English form, implying the thirteenth century church had chancel chapels as now, and a transept on both sides of the nave, but, as yet, no aisle.
+However, there are some differences to be seen even here for the arch from the chancel to the N. chapel is taller than its southern counterpart, suggesting it is not exactly contemporary, and the chancel arch, which more nearly matches the N. chapel arch in height, has capitals at two levels which seems to imply it was originally intended to spring from the lower level when the chancel and S. chapel were first built together, but that when the decision was taken to add a N. chapel soon afterwards, and to make it taller, it was thought better to raise the height of the chancel arch correspondingly.
+Either before or afterwards, the S. respond of the chancel arch was also cut through to provide a squint from the former S. transept (as shown above left, viewed from what would once have been the S. transept but is now the easternmost bay of the S. aisle), and the N. respond of the chancel arch was severely mutilated higher up to create an exit for the former rood stair.

-However, be all this as it may, the rest of the S. arcade (i.e. the three western bays) - with piers formed of four shafts separated by hollows with capitals to the shafts only, and arches above carrying two wave mouldings - takes the only too predictable late fifteenth or early sixteenth century form of, perhaps, a hundred or more church arcades in central and southern Devon, suggesting the granite pier sections and arch voussoirs were being mass produced around that time, at a central location.
-(See the photograph, right, taken from the southwest corner of the aisle.)
-The integral S. porch is a less usual feature deriving from this period of modest prosperity that led to this spate of church building across the county.
-Its internal dimensions are striking, being equivalent to one whole bay of the independently-gabled aisle.
-The inner doorway is set at right angles to the wide, segmental-arched outer doorway, leading the visitor into the west end of the aisle.
+However, regardless of the precise sequence of events here, the rest of the S. arcade (i.e. the three western bays) - comprising arches carrying two wave mouldings, springing from piers composed of four shafts separated by hollows with capitals to the shafts only - adopts the standard late fifteenth or early sixteenth century form of, perhaps, a hundred or more church arcades in central and southern Devon, suggesting the granite pier sections and arch voussoirs were being mass produced during this period, at a central location.
+(See the photograph above right, taken from the southwest corner of the aisle.)
+The integral S. porch is a less usual feature deriving from a time of moderate prosperity that led to this spate of church building across the county.
+Its internal dimensions are striking since it occupies a space equivalent to one whole bay of the independently-gabled aisle, and it is also unusual in that inner doorway is set in the E. wall, thereby leading directly the west end of the aisle.

-Returning outside the church once more, the modest W. tower is part of the thirteenth century building: rising in two stages supported by diagonal buttresses, it has only the simplest one-light bell openings and outwardly projecting battlements that appear to be held up by a corbel table below.
-A large rectangular stair turret rising up the lower stage of the tower only, projects prominently from the N. wall.
+The modest W. tower is part of the thirteenth century church, so the building today retains its original length.
+It rises in two stages to the simplest one-light bell openings and outward-projecting battlements supported by a corbel table below.
+A large rectangular stair turret ascending the lower stage, projects prominently from the N. wall.

-As for the windows around the building, the aisle windows assume the usual, uncusped, untraceried form associated with the Perpendicular arcade within (again, cf. Malborough), but the westernmost, four-light window in the S. chapel (left) is more distinguished, with supermullioned tracery, subarcuation of the lights in pairs and through-reticulation, while following this to the east, a smaller two-light window with a straightened reticulation unit in the head, may possibly be indicative of the late fourteenth century.
-The east windows of the church are difficult to view as there is only the narrowest passageway around this side of the building but the chapel windows are both three-light with two squashed and straightened reticulation units above, while the chancel window is five-light with strong mullions, intersecting subarcuation of the lights in threes and through-reticulation.
-The N. transept N. window is modern and a very poor effort indeed, but the easternmost and westernmost three-light N. windows to the nave, which are similar to the chapel E. windows, and the central window of conventional supermullioned form, are old inside, even though they have been "repaired" externally in concrete in what must be one of the most ham-fisted attempts at restoration conceivable.
+As for the windows around the building, the aisle windows assume the usual, uncusped, untraceried form associated with the Perpendicular arcade within (again, cf. Malborough), but the westernmost, four-light window in the S. chapel (above left) is more distinguished, and has supermullioned tracery, subarcuation of the lights in pairs and through-reticulation, while further to the east, a smaller two-light window with a straightened reticulation unit in the head, is commensurate with a late fourteenth century date.
+The chancel and chapel east windows are difficult to view as there is only the narrowest passageway around this side of the building but the latter are three-light with two squashed and straightened reticulation units above, while the former is five-light with strong mullions, intersecting subarcuation of the lights in threes and through-reticulation.
+(See the glossary for an explanation of these terms.)
+The N. transept N. window is modern and a very poor effort indeed, but the easternmost and westernmost three-light N. windows to the nave, which are similar to the chapel E. windows, and the central window of conventional supermullioned form, are old inside, even though they have been 'repaired' externally in concrete in what must be one of the most ham-fisted attempts at restoration conceivable.